MaxPoon/Guardian_Angel/README.md

 }
 ```

-To get the locations of the toilets, send a get request to http://127.0.0.1:8889/toilet
+To get the coordinates of the toilets, send a get request to http://127.0.0.1:8889/toilet

 Response format (json):
 ```